keyu-tian/SparK/pretrain/README.md

-## Preparation for ImageNet-1k fine-tuning
+## Preparation for ImageNet-1k pre-training

 See [INSTALL.md](https://github.com/keyu-tian/SparK/blob/main/INSTALL.md) to prepare `pip` dependencies and the ImageNet dataset.